ahmedzbyr/taealam/terraform_examples/iam/README.md

 }
 ```

-Running the above module will yeild the below output.
-All the list of permissions are added and mapped automatically to what we have defined.
-This will create a nicer interface to the user and we can then change these updates to a custom role later on the project lifecycle.
+## Implementation and Usage

+By organizing your IAM configurations in Terraform modules, you can create a cleaner and more user-friendly interface for managing access permissions.
+Users can easily specify the required permissions and resources without needing in-depth knowledge of IAM roles and policies.

+Running the module example provided earlier will generate output that automatically maps the permissions defined in `access_permissions` to their corresponding IAM roles.
+This approach streamlines IAM management and provides a foundation that can be adapted and extended as your project evolves.

 ```hcl
 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols: